yugawara/digitalcommons/README.md

 - When mistakes are made, unless too severe, we prefer to 'git revert' and commit the cancellation, rather than really going back, which will require considerable coordination

+- We will refine these rules over time

 ## Licensing!
 The intention is we create the 'digital commons' with a huge emphasis on Equal Partnership of the participants.
 One person one vote.
 Anyone who agrees with this principle is welcome to join.